 - 28% of final-year students had been appointed to a leadership position in a student society.

 Advice: Don’t fall into the same trap of thinking that the only form of work experience that counts is the formal internships and placements organised by big employers in the sector(s) you are interested in.
-Part-time and zero-hour contract work, freelancing, work-shadowing days, volunteering, open days, joint research projects with industry or getting actively involved with the running of a student society are just as valuable.
+These are competitive at the best of times; the fact that many employers who were unable to adapt their formal schemes to make them virtual have cancelled them this year has made carrying out an internship or placement even more unlikely.
+Still, part-time and zero-hour contract work, freelancing, work-shadowing days, volunteering, open days, joint research projects with industry or getting actively involved with the running of a student society are just as valuable.

-If you are interested in a particular sector, gaining work experience in that field is advantageous because many recruiters fast-track former interns’ applications for their graduate schemes.
+If you are interested in a particular sector, gaining work experience in that field is advantageous because it is likely that you'll gain relevant knowledge and useful connections.
 However, many recruiters don’t require a CV full of obviously industry-related experience because they expect candidates to use work experience to help decide between sectors; they are primarily interested in your skills, no matter where you gained them.